 Reports that have been approved by a supervisor and submitted to the Records Division for filing and distribution shall not be modified or altered except by way of a supplemental report.
-Reviewed reports that have not yet been approved may be corrected or modified by the reporting Member only with the knowledge and authorization of the reviewing supervisor.
+Reviewed reports that have not yet been finalized may be corrected or modified by the reporting Member only when rejected by records.